OmkarK05/sql_atlan/README.md

 #### Features:

-1. Three queries are available to get table of customers, products and orders
+1. 2 tables are available Orders and Products which have in total 5 queries.
-2. Click on text input to get queries dropdown, select query and click run
+2. Select data set from left sidebar and then select query and click Run Query
 3. The Result of the query will be shown below.
 4. Measures and Dimensions can be toggled to enable/disable them in result.
 5. 4 different visualizations are available table, line-chart, bar-chart and horizontal bar chart.